shenwei356/seqkit/doc/docs/usage.md

 Parsing of line-based files, including BED/GFF file and ID list file are also parallelized.

+The `pgzip` package reads and write gzip files in parallel.

 The Parallelization is implemented by multiple goroutines in golang which are similar to but much lighter weight than threads.
-The concurrency number is configurable with global flag `-j` or `--threads` (default value: 1 for single-CPU PC, 2 for others).
+The concurrency number is configurable with global flag `-j` or `--threads` (default value: 4).

-**Using two threads is fast enough for most commands where FASTA/Q parsing is the performance bottleneck, and using more threads will not increase the speed**.
+**Using four threads is fast enough for most commands where FASTA/Q reading and writing is the performance bottleneck, and using more threads will not increase the speed**.

-Few commands could benefit from multiple (>2) threads:
+Few commands could benefit from multiple (>4) threads:

 - `stats`
 - `scat`